-Vision: Engineering Cells and Cell-Like Devices as Next Generation Therapeutic Agents
+Vision: Engineering Cells as Next Generation Therapeutic Agents

 Our overall translational goal is to apply the synthetic biology approaches that our center has developed to improve cancer therapy.
-We are focused on two platforms.
-Our first focus is applying cellular engineering methods to improve cancer-directed adoptive immunotherapy.
+Our focus is applying cellular engineering methods to improve cancer-directed adoptive immunotherapy.
 T cells can be modified to attack tumor cells by expressing artificial chimeric antigen receptors (CARs) directed against tumor associated antigens.
-These cell- based therapies, although in clinical trials, are still far from ideal with respect to on- vs. off-target effects.
-We are using synthetic biology approaches to engineer the signaling pathways of native T cell responses and in CAR-expressing T cells, in order to tune and optimize their response behaviors (reducing basal signaling, increasing threshold of activation, improved in vivo localization/persistence, etc.), such that they show improved control, discrimination and activity against cancer vs. non-cancer cells.
+These cell-based therapies, although in clinical trials, are still far from ideal with respect to on- vs. off-target effects and also in the ability to control designed responses.
+We are using synthetic biology approaches to engineer the signaling pathways of native T cell responses and in CAR-expressing T cells, in order to tune and optimize their response behaviors (reducing basal signaling, increasing threshold of activation, improved in vivo localization/persistence, engineering pharmacological gating of responses, etc.), such that they show improved control, discrimination and activity against cancer vs. non-cancer cells.
 In the long term, we envision that the tools we develop to engineer T cell signaling will have utility across various therapeutic applications of adoptive immunotherapy and cell therapy, beyond cancer applications.
-A second goal is to develop and demonstrate the potential of microfluidic jetting derived vesicles as a platform for engineering smart anti-cancer therapeutics.
-This new platform allows the rapid generation of vesicles containing complex combinations of molecular cargos and membrane proteins.
-Our goal is to demonstrate how these vesicles can be a flexible cell delivery system for DNA, proteins, and combination cargos, such as oncolytic systems of plasmids and proteins.

 Primary experimental focus: